jasonrivalino/jasonrivalino/README.md

 <h1 align="center">👋 <bold>Hi</bold>, I'm Jason Rivalino

 ## 🗒️ About Me
-An ambitious 3rd-year Undergraduate Informatics Engineering undergraduate at Bandung Institute of Technology.
+An ambitious final-year Undergraduate Informatics Engineering student at Bandung Institute of Technology.
 I am deeply passionate about all things computer-related and specializing in UI Design, Frontend Development, Data Scientist, and Data Analysis.
 Eager to learn and thrive in group settings, I bring a unique blend of critical and creative thinking, complemented by strong communication skills.

 ## 💻 My Tech Stack
 ### Programming Language